Change the style of shapes

 Customise how a shape or groups of on the drawing canvas look using the Style and Text tabs of the format panel on the right.
 The diagrams.net editor will automatically switch to the shape style panels when you select one or more shapes.

-The default shape style uses a black outline and a solid white fill colour.
+The original shape style uses a black outline and a solid white fill colour.

 You can customise the shape styles in many ways - click on the links below to see how.